How to get a semi-truck loan

 If you’re not sure if buying is the right choice, you can lease instead.
 The best option depends on the borrower’s specific needs and financial situation.

 One key difference between a loan and a lease is ownership.
-With a loan, the borrower owns the truck once the loan is paid off, while with a lease, the borrower rents the truck and doesn’t take ownership unless they can purchase it at the end of the lease.
+With a loan, the borrower owns the truck once the loan is paid off.
+You can keep the truck or sell it to recoup the value if you need a newer truck.
+With a lease, the borrower rents the truck and doesn’t take ownership unless they can purchase it at the end of the lease.
+You may opt for a lease because it often comes with lower monthly payments than a loan, and you can switch out trucks for a newer model at the lease’s end.

-Leases tend to have lower monthly payments compared to loans, but it’s important to note that this depends on whether the lease is open-end or closed-end.
+But it’s important to note that leases come open- or closed-ended.
 Open-end leases don’t come with restrictions, but closed-end leases require drivers to stay within a certain number of miles during their lease term.
+You may charged fees if you go over the restrictions in the lease.

 Check your eligibility